Building Self-Worth, Resilience, and Meaningful Change

 Hi!
 I’m glad you’re here…

-Life can be messy.
-It brings confusing feelings, curveballs, difficult transitions, and traumatic experiences.
-I’ve worked with people navigating anxiety, depression, trauma, self-worth, relationship distress, grief, life transitions, and more.
-My hope is that you feel safe, seen, and understood, not just in what you’re going through now, but in the deeper context of who you are and how you got here.
-My role is to help you explore that with curiosity, care, and without judgment.
+My hope is that you feel safe, seen, and understood—not only in what you are experiencing now, but within the deeper context of who you are and how you arrived here.
+My role is to help you explore your experiences with curiosity, compassion, and without judgment, while offering the professional insight needed to understand patterns, strengthen your sense of self, and create meaningful change.

 Meet Hayley

-Hayley brings over 25 years of experience mentoring and educating people across the country in the arts, education, and personal development, with a focus on identity and self-worth.
-This passion naturally evolved into her clinical work in mental health counseling, where she now supports individuals navigating life’s challenges and helping them develop a stronger, more grounded sense of self.
+Hayley brings more than 22 years of experience mentoring and educating people across the country in the arts and education, with a longstanding focus on identity and self-worth.
+This work ultimately shaped her path into mental health counseling, where she now helps individuals navigate life’s challenges and develop a stronger, more grounded sense of self.

 Education:

-Ph.D. student in Psychological Studies & Counseling - Grief and Trauma (ongoing) Regent University
+PhD student in Psychological Studies & Counseling Dual Concentration: Grief & Crisis, Psychodynamics Regent University

 Master of Arts- Clinical Mental Health Counseling Concordia University Irvine- Townsend Institute